-Although the Health and Wellness Center does not participate in any insurance plans, many of these services will be covered by insurance if the student submits their receipt of services and the proper paperwork to their insurance company.
+Although the Health Center does not participate in any insurance plans, many of these services will be covered by insurance if the student submits their receipt of services and the proper paperwork to their insurance company.

 Preventive medicine services are provided at no cost to the student except for the cost of recommended vaccinations and laboratory studies.
 A recommendation for vaccine may be indicated at the time of visit.
-The Health and Wellness Center may or may not always have the recommended vaccine available on site.
+Health Services may or may not always have the recommended vaccine available on site.

-The cost of the vaccine provided at the time of service may be submitted to the insurance company by the student for full reimbursement on the student health care plan or the student may choose to use the local commercial pharmacy i.e. CVS or Rite Aid pharmacy to receive the recommended vaccination.
-The commercial pharmacy would bill the student's medical insurance for reimbursement.
-Health and Wellness Center staff are readily available to assist the student with any questions they may have about their medical insurance plan.
+The cost of the vaccine provided at the time of service may be submitted to the insurance company by the student for full reimbursement on the student health care plan or the student may choose to use the local commercial pharmacy i.e., CVS or Rite Aid pharmacy to receive the recommended vaccination.
+The commercial pharmacy will bill the student's medical insurance for reimbursement.
+Health Center staff are readily available to assist the student with any questions they may have about their medical insurance plan.

-Please check the Health and Wellness Center website, brochure, or call the Health and Wellness Center for more information.
+Please check the Health Center website, brochure, or call the Health Center for more information.